-Without a product, what would your company be?
+Without a selling products, what would your company be?
 All businesses sell something.
 Whether it’s a digital product, advice, a service, or a physical thing, your livelihood revolves around your product.

-Since your company has already been in business for some time, the assumption is that you are already marketing and selling your product reasonably enough.
+Since your company has already been in business for some time, the assumption is that you are already marketing and selling products reasonably enough.
 But if you’re taking over the family business with the intent to create a high-growth environment, you’re going to need to think a little differently.

 Products are inextricably linked to sales and marketing.
 To ensure your efforts succeed in these areas, you’ll need to change the way you think about these activities.